ska-telescope/ska-sdp-data-product-api/docs/src/overview.rst

 Will return a FileResponse object to download the file.

-Running the application inside a containder
+Running the application inside a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To run the application using docker, build the docker file in the root directory and run the container exposing port 8000.